New Zealand's glaciers are turning red - and it's because of Australia's bushfires

 Given the conditions of the past few months, it is safe to assume that it is from the Australia fires, she added.

 Satellite pictures on Wednesday show smoke from the fires in eastern New South Wales crossing the Tasman Sea and the North Island of New Zealand.
+New South Wales and Mount Aspiring National Park are more than 1,000 miles apart.

 The smoke and dust from the fires also turned the skies red and orange in New Zealand.